WordPress/openverse/README.md

 ## Formatting and Linting

 The code in this repository is formatted using `prettier`.
 If you have prettier setup in your code editor it should work out of the box; otherwise you can use the `npm run lintfix` script to format and fix lint errors in your code.
-Checks are run to lint your code and validate the formatting on git precomit using [husky](https://github.com/typicode/husky).
+Checks are run to lint your code and validate the formatting on git precommit using [husky](https://github.com/typicode/husky).

-You will need to fix any linting issues before comitting.
-We reccommend formatting your JavaScript files on save in your text editor.
+You will need to fix any linting issues before committing.
+We recommend formatting your JavaScript files on save in your text editor.
 You can learn how to do this in Visual Studio Code [here](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode#format-on-save).

 ## Versioning

-WP Photos uses [CalVer](https://calver.org/) for version numbering, in the `YYYY.M.Micro` format.
-This format is intentionally compatiable with NPM's `semver` parser. `Micro` is bumped whenever there are multiple releases in a month, for example `2020.07.1` is the first release in July 2020, while `2020.07.2` is the second.
+WP Open Search uses [CalVer](https://calver.org/) for version numbering, in the `YYYY.M.Micro` format.
+This format is intentionally compatible with NPM's `semver` parser. `Micro` is bumped whenever there are multiple releases in a month, for example `2020.07.1` is the first release in July 2020, while `2020.07.2` is the second.

 ## Deployment